 - Khshapa (from sunset to 3:00 a.m.)

-Later on, since the later part of the life of Zarathushtra, a Zoroastrian day was divided into 5 parts,called Gehs.
-The word Gah or Geh means “time/ period of time.”
-While reciting every prayer, a short two line invocation to the specific Geh is to be recited in the Fravarāne paragraph.
+Later on, in the later part of the life of Zarathushtra, a Zoroastrian day was divided into 5 parts,called Gehs.
+The word Gah or Geh means “time/period of time.”
+While reciting every prayer, a short invocation to the specific Geh is to be recited in the Fravarāne paragraph.
 Moreover, in the Khordeh Avesta there are 5 special prayers for each of the 5 Gehs.

 While doing the Farazyat prayers, after the Kasti, first the Sarosh Baj is recited and then the prayer dedicated to specific Geh is recited, before doing any other prayers.

 Each Geh has its own Yazad which have their co-workers and attendant Yazads/divine beings, as follows:

 |Geh||Yazads & their co-workers||Associate divine being|